 And I also know Bob Lutz, who you're talking about about General Motors.

-I met him last Mayor, met with him.
+I met with him.

-I've known him a long time, and I talked about these problems, and believe me, uh he has a different story than you do about this.
+And believe me, he has a different story than you do about this.

-But anyway, for that's this I a lot of people aren't going to vote Republican this time around, and I understand why, but that's not why you called.
+A lot of people aren't going to vote Republican this time around, and I understand why, but that's not why you called.

-But when a man of your wealth, yes, your wealth, no matter what happens, you can afford it.
+When a man of your wealth, yes, your wealth, no matter what happens, you can afford it.

 What about guys like me out there?

-I've had years where I've made big six figure and years that I haven't.
+I've had years where I've made big six-figure and years that I haven't.

-But do you know how expensive life is and or how much it costs to pay for health care and why I think I damn well do because I do pay for it myself.
+But do you know how expensive life is and how much it costs to pay for health care?

-And let me tell you something else.
+Let me tell you something about your wealth.

 No, no, no.